yihui/yihui.org/content/en-vitae.md

 - the 15th International [Conference](http://stat.ruc.edu.cn/en/21940.html) on Input-Output Techniques, June 27th ~ July 1st, 2005
 - the Data Mining and Business Intelligence Conference 2006
 - the International Statistics [Forum](http://stat.ruc.edu.cn/en/22120.html) 2006

-### Statistical Consulting

-May 2005 - Present

-I offer statistical consulting by email and I have been answering questions in the [Capital of Statistics](https://cosx.org/cn/) almost every day.
-I'm particularly interested in these topics:

-- data analysis and visualization
-- theoretical problems without measure theory
-- linear models, generalized linear models and nonlinear models
-- R packages that I maintain (other questions on R should be asked on Stack Overflow)
-- statistics in other disciplines (e.g. biology) in which I can also learn something from you
-- real world data mining and machine learning
-- simulation
-- teaching

-Typically I ignore any questions on Structural Equation Modeling (SEM) or factor analysis, since I'm not convinced of their usefulness at all.
-I know little about time series and do not like econometrics.
-I have little interest in _quantitative_ research in social sciences.

 ### Other Work Experience